AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-xd/wf-adobe-xd.md

 title: Adobe Workfront for XD
 description: The Adobe Workfront plugin for XD allows you to - EDIT ME.
 author: Courtney
-feature: "Workfront Integrations and Apps, Digital Content and Documents"
+feature: Workfront Integrations and Apps, Digital Content and Documents
+exl-id: 3e08a7fd-6412-48e0-a8fb-5238dbc0df0e
 ---
 # Adobe Workfront for XD

 The Adobe Workfront plugin for XD allows you to: